xygeni/xygeni/README.md

 > **NOTE**: Your organization must have a valid subscription with Xygeni Security.
 Please proceed to [how to subscribe to Xygeni](https://xygeni.io/book-a-demo) for further details.

-Follow the instructions provided in the [Xygeni Quick Start](https://docs.xygeni.io/xydocs/introduction/quick_start.html) section of the documentation.
+Follow the instructions provided in the [Getting Started](https://docs.xygeni.io/getting-started) section of the documentation.

 ## Current checksums